-The Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), a specialized accreditation with the American Association for Marriage and Family Therapy (AAMFT) and recognized by the Commission on Recognition of Postsecondary Accreditation (CORPA), has conferred Marriage and Family Therapy accreditation to the program until 2021.
+The Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), a specialized accreditation with the American Association for Marriage and Family Therapy (AAMFT) and recognized by the Commission on Recognition of Postsecondary Accreditation (CORPA), has conferred Marriage and Family Therapy accreditation to the MFC/T Master's program until April 2021.

 The MFC/T Master's Program mission statement, policies, core coursework, as well as the program goals and educational outcomes are derived to be consistent with the mission statements of The University of Akron, the College of Health Professions, and the School of Counseling, as well as the to be consistent with the tenets of the COAMFTE Accreditation Standards V. 12 and the Professional Marriage and Family Therapy Principles (PMFTPs).
-Any updates to any of the content within the handbook is intended to be in line with these professional organization.
+Any updates to any of the content within the handbook is intended to be in line with these professional standards.